Bizagi Recognized as a Challenger in 2017 Magic Quadrant for iBPMS

 We are extremely proud to be positioned as a Challenger in this Magic Quadrant and we believe that Gartner's vision is very closely aligned with our capabilities and innovation roadmap.

-Bizagi, a leader in Digital Process Automation (DPA) and Business Process Management (BPM) solutions, today announced that it was named a Challenger by Gartner, Inc. in the “Magic Quadrant for Intelligent Business Process Management Suites”.
+Bizagi, a leader in Digital Process Automation (DPA) and Business Process Management (BPM) solutions, today announced that it was named a Challenger by Gartner, Inc. in the “Magic Quadrant for Intelligent Business Process Management Suites.”
 In this latest annual report Gartner evaluates BPM tools for intelligent business operations.
+For a limited time, a complimentary copy of the report is available for download from Bizagi.

 According to Gartner "Intelligent business process management suites use actionable, real-time insights from operations intelligence to augment the orchestration and automation of adaptive business processes.
 They help application leaders deliver better business outcomes by improving and transforming business processes."